Skip to main content

 • okta.policies.read

-The service app must have that scope granted in the Okta API Scopes tab.
+The service app must have these scopes granted in the Okta API Scopes tab.
 When the granted set is narrower than the requested set, the token request fails with an invalid_scope error and the scan stops at provider initialization.
 When additional checks are enabled — or when running against a service app that exposes a different scope set — override the default with OKTA_SCOPES (comma-separated string for the env var) or --okta-scopes (space-separated list for the CLI):

 # Environment variable — comma-separated

-export OKTA_SCOPES="okta.policies.read,okta.apps.read,okta.users.read"
+export OKTA_SCOPES="okta.policies.read,okta.brands.read,okta.apps.read,okta.users.read"

 # CLI flag — space-separated

-prowler okta --okta-scopes okta.policies.read okta.apps.read okta.users.read
+prowler okta --okta-scopes okta.policies.read okta.brands.read okta.apps.read okta.users.read

 For the full catalog of OAuth scopes exposed by the Okta Management API, refer to the Okta OAuth 2.0 scopes documentation.